PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-07 05:59:48
+Last updated: 2024-04-07 06:00:37
-Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin
+Random Quote: Ted: "My mother is not one-night-stand material!"Barney: "Yeah, you're right.
+It wasn't night and we weren't standing." - Barney Stinson